 The answer is yes!
 If you want to truly see Sweden, and discover its amazing places beyond the tourist spots, renting a car is the way to go.
 It may cost a little extra, but we promise you won’t regret it.
 Plus, you don’t have to worry about safety because Sweden is one of the safest countries for a road trip.

 Now, there’s one exception to keep in mind.
-You don’t need to rent a car if you’re just visiting a city like Stockholm or Malmö for a quick weekend trip.
+You don’t need to rent a car in Sweden if you’re just visiting a city like Stockholm or Malmö for a quick weekend trip.
 Public transportation is convenient and walking or biking will work just fine.
 So, save your money and skip the car rental if you’re staying within the city limits.
 But if you’re planning to explore beyond the city, renting a car is your best bet to make the most of your Swedish trip.

 Find cheap rental cars here: